 Millions of businesses are already banking, paying bills, and interacting with each other and their customers online.
-Making Tax Digital is being introduced by the HMRC and will help businesses to get their tax bills right the first time and reduce the £8 billion tax gap resulting from avoidable errors.
+Making Tax Digital (“MTD”) was introduced by HMRC and was intended to help businesses to get their tax bills right first time and reduce the £8 billion tax gap resulting from avoidable errors.

 What does it mean for our members?

-If you are VAT registered then you will need to move to digital record keeping (i.e. use software to record all your VAT invoices and receipts).
+If you are VAT registered then you are required to keep digital records (i.e. use software to record all your VAT invoices and receipts).
 If you are not VAT registered then digital record keeping is optional.
 However, these business owners can gain updated income tax estimates whenever they want, which will help with cash flow forecasting.

-If you are VAT registered and do not yet use software to record your VAT information (invoices to customers and from suppliers) you need to start planning for MTD.
-The new implementation date is April 2019.
+If you are VAT registered and do not yet use software to record your VAT information (invoices to customers and from suppliers) this has been mandatory since April 2019.
 More information can be found on GOV.UK.

 Making Tax Digital Commitment from BASDA

 We continue to be the voice of our members and are actively involved in discussions with HMRC and are working closely with them on this topic.